simOne3107/R4CogPsy/README.md

 # Data pre-processing #

+It is generally recommended that you leave your raw data file untouched, and perform any necessary data wrangling within **R**.
 **R** has a number of built-in functions which conveniently allows us to pre-process our data.
 However, some of the most useful **R** packages for data pre-processing can be found in the **tidyverse**, a powerful collection of packages for data science.
 With a number of different functions from the **tidyverse** package, we can tidy up our dataset before performing any statistical analyses.
 Among other things, **tidyverse** allows us to subset observations by their values, select the variables we are interested in, and group the data by variable.